-Life in Cornwall isn’t always sunshine, beaches and ice cream – understanding more about the county sometimes comes from the gritty reality – here’s a few favourite biographical books based in Cornwall.
+Life in Cornwall isn’t always sunshine, beaches and ice cream – understanding more about the county sometimes comes from the gritty reality – here are a few favourite biographical books based in Cornwall.

 The writing style of Ash belies her age.
 Relocating from London to Newlyn, Cornwall’s largest working fishing port, Dark, Salt, Clear is her tale of reality about living in Cornwall as an outsider.
 Newlyn is famous for the crab landed here.
 Read more on Traditional Cornish Food here.
 Ash’s book won the Somerset Maugham Award in 2021 and was a BBC Radio Four Book of the Week.
 Dark, Salt, Clear is based on a month she spent in Newlyn, staying with a local couple and working on a fishing trawler, the Filadelfia.
 It is a gritty look at the realities of the Cornish fishing industry that will make you want to visit.
 Buy Dark, Salt Clear – Life in a Cornish Fishing Town here.